autumnai/leaf/README.md

 ## Changelog

-You can find the release history in the root file [CHANGELOG.md][changelog].
+You can find the release history at the [CHANGELOG.md][changelog].
 We are using [Clog][clog], the Rust tool for auto-generating CHANGELOG files.

 [changelog]: CHANGELOG.md
 [Clog]: https://github.com/clog-tool/clog-cli